UEFA Women's Futsal EURO 2027 dates and format

 Main round

-The teams will compete in single-venue mini-tournaments of three or four countries (the exact number depending on the level of entries).
+The teams will compete in three single-venue mini-tournaments of four countries.

-All group winners and, if necessary, the best runner(s)-up qualify for the elite round.
+All group winners and the two best runners-up qualify for the elite round.

 Elite round

-The teams entering directly in the elite round are joined by the main round qualifiers.
-These 16 sides will be drawn into four groups of four, played as single-venue mini-tournaments.
+The11 teams entering directly in the elite round are joined by the five main round qualifiers.
+These 16 sides are drawn into four groups of four, played as single-venue mini-tournaments.

 Play-off